wangpichao/wangpichao.github.io/index.md

 ---
 ## Biography

-I am a senior applied scientist at Amazon AGI Foundations.
-Before I joined Amazon, I worked as a staff/senior engineer at DAMO Academy, Alibaba Group (U.S.) for more than 4 years.
+I am a principal machine learning engineer at Nvidia.
+Before I joined Nvidia, I worked as a senior applied scientist at Amazon AGI and Prime Video for more than 3 years.
+Prior to that, I worked as a staff/senior engineer at DAMO Academy, Alibaba Group (U.S.) for more than 4 years.
 I received my Ph.D in Computer Science from [University of Wollongong](https://www.uow.edu.au/media/2022/new-high-for-uow-in-qs-world-university-rankings.php), Australia, in Oct.
 2017, supervised by Prof. [Wanqing Li](https://sites.google.com/view/wanqingli/home-news) and Prof. [Philip Ogunbona](https://documents.uow.edu.au/~philipo/).
 I received  my M.E. in Information and Communication Engineering from [Tianjin University](http://www.tju.edu.cn/english/index.htm), China, in 2013, supervised by Prof. [Yonghong Hou](http://seea.tju.edu.cn/info/1122/2098.htm), and B.E. in Network Engineering from [Nanchang University](http://english.ncu.edu.cn/), China, in 2010.

 ---
 ## Research Interests

-Computer Vision · Visual Generation · LLM · MLLM · Speech Processing
+Computer Vision · World Model · Visual Generation · LLM · MLLM · Speech Processing

 ---
 ## Selected Awards and Honors